No news from Calls for Participation

 Consolidate the School’s results and internationalise its participation in workshops and seminars organised by its different departments, whose main goal is to achieve sustainability through experimentation.
 They also give rise to new ways of understanding multiculturalism in the context of a global mass market.

-Through its ideas and expertise, the School makes valuable contributions to a wide range of organisations involved in the world of arts and crafts such as ARTESANIA, MACBA and FAD.
+Through its ideas and expertise, the School makes valuable contributions to a wide range of organisations involved in the world of arts and crafts such as ARTESANIA DE CATALUNYA, MACBA and FAD.
 The consolidation and internationalisation of the participation of students and teaching staff on the programme will not only increase its significance but will also contribute to opening new job markets for the School’s graduates.

 The Escola Massana belongs to Design for All Europe (EIDD), Foment de les Arts Decoratives (FAD — Promotion of Decorative Arts), Associació d'Artistes Visuals de Catalunya (AAVC — Association of Visual Artists in Catalonia) and the Coordinadora d'Escoles Públiques d'Art i Disseny de Catalunya (Coordinator of State Schools for Art and Design in Catalonia).